writethedocs/www/docs/conf/portland/2022/cfp_email_templates.rst

    Just wanted to drop you all a quick note covering some logistics.

-   * I've added some questions to our CFP tool (Pretalx) for you about your pronouns, interesting facts and name pronunciation.
-Please log in at https://pretalx.com/write-the-docs-{{city}}-{{year}}/login/ and answer those (although we'll only need them closer to the event).
+   * I've added some questions to our [CFP tool (Pretalx)]({{cfp.url}}) for you about your pronouns, interesting facts and name pronunciation.
+Please log in at {{cfp.url}} and answer those (although we'll only need them closer to the event).

    * If you haven't done so already, please upload a speaker pic to your Pretalx account, it'll look so much better than the anonymous outline.

    * Private speaker slack channel!
-If you're not on the slack already, [join the WTD slack](https://join.slack.com/t/writethedocs/shared_invite/enQtNzQ2NzkwODQ3NDkwLWZhY2U4YTg5YjAyODk1NzkxYzI0ZmFjOWMxNWEwOWNjZDE3NDZjMmJiZTlkODc4Y2ZlNjkxNGIyNzMxNDkzZjA).
+If you're not on the slack already, [join the WTD slack](https://join.slack.com/t/writethedocs/shared_invite/zt-tfokbfyb-4Yxwk8oTZGAQDHmITJGQyQ).
 Once you're signed up, or if you're already on there, ping me @plaindocs so I can add you to the private speaker channel.
 It contains all of our past speakers, who will be happy to offer advice or answer questions.

    * [Speaker mentoring guidelines](https://www.writethedocs.org/organizer-guide/confs/cfp/#speaker-mentoring) -- let us know if you'd like to talk over your proposal or slide deck with a speaker from a previous year.